bmr-cymru/stratify/README.md

 # 2.2.
 Configuring a host virtual machine
 -----------------------------------------

-The host VM's role is to provide a Fedora 37 environment where stratify can run that provides the ability to install software packages with dnf and to call the command line anaconda installer program.
+The host VM's role is to provide a Fedora 37 environment where stratify can run that has the ability to install necessary software packages from the Fedora repos with dnf and to call the command line anaconda installer program.
 A minimal install using any F37 media is acceptable - the host environment is only needed for the duration of the installation.
+This option is suitable for running `stratify.py` in "headless" environments using only the console or SSH to interact with the system.

 * Boot the host VM with the installation media and any kickstart or other options.

 * The guest should have sufficient storage for the host install and will require one additional disk of at least 10GiB for the Stratis root install.
+The target device must be separate from the disk containing the host installation as it will be re-partitioned during the installation.

 * The additional storage can either be ignored during the initial host installation (using manual partitioning) or it can be added to the guest after